slushman/slushman-astro/src/pages/post/editing-the-readme.md

 ---
 layout: layout:Post
-date: "2017-06-19"
+pubDate: "2017-06-19"
 title: "Editing the README"
 category: ["WordPress Plugin Boilerplate"]
-heroAccount: 'jaysung'
+heroAccount: "jaysung"
-heroPhotographer: 'Jehyun Sung'
+heroPhotographer: "Jehyun Sung"
 description: "The WordPress Plugin Boilerplate include a typically README file needed for any plugin.
 Explore the eight parts and what to do with them."
 slug: editing-the-readme
 relatedPosts:
   - guide-using-wordpress-plugin-boilerplate
   - why-use-the-boilerplate
   - the-structure-of-the-wordpress-plugin-boilerplate
   - understanding-loader-class
   - using-plugin-generator
 ---

 In the [previous post](/post/using-plugin-generator/) of this [WordPress Plugin Boilerplate series](/post/guide-using-wordpress-plugin-boilerplate/), we created the WP Starter Plugin using the plugin generator.
 However, before we begin developing, there is at least one thing we need to edit: the README file.